jeremydosborn/flask-pass0/readme.md

 app.config['SESSION_COOKIE_SAMESITE'] = 'Lax'
 ```

+### Passkey Security Notes

+The current passkey implementation provides a **stub verification** function.
+For production use, you must implement proper WebAuthn verification in your storage adapter's `verify_passkey_assertion()` method.

 ---

+## Security Logging (Test App)

+The included test application instruments the full authentication lifecycle for debugging and demos, including:

+* Magic link issuance and verification steps
+* Token generation, hashing, and storage
+* Session creation and login success/failure
+* 2FA setup, verification, backup codes, and disable flows
+* Device recognition and revocation events

+This logging is **for development and demonstration purposes only** and is not persisted by default.

+---

 ## Examples

-See the `examples/` directory for a working demo using magic links, 2FA, device binding, and security logging.
+See the `examples/` directory for working demos including magic links, passkeys, 2FA, device binding, and security logging.

 ---